gagolews/genieclust/README.md

 Just like single linkage, it consumes the edges of the MST in increasing order of weights.
-However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index of the cluster size distribution raises above a given threshold, a point group of the smallest size is forced to merge with its nearest neighbouring cluster.
+However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index of the cluster size distribution raises above an assumed threshold, a point group of the smallest size is forced to merge with its nearest neighbouring cluster.